Date: March, 2018 | Category: Proofreading | Author: Marvin Magasura

 The packaging itself is associated with well-being and luxury in India.
-Excellent and high-value packaging is associated with authenticity, the reliability of the product and value.
+Excellent and high-value packaging is associated with authenticity, the reliability of the product, and value.
 All the price points in the cosmetics and personal segments will see improved packaging and marketing and the trend of more expensive packaging will continue for cosmetics and personal care.
 New local herbal recipes, flavors, and brands will be launched in a buoyant market in this segment.

 Hygienic food packaging

-Another important trend that I see taking better hold in 2018 is cleanliness, hygiene and health compliances in food packaging supplier plants.
+Another important trend that I see taking better hold in 2018 is cleanliness, hygiene, and health compliances in food packaging supplier plants.
 I expect that some packaging suppliers may even dedicate their plants to only food packaging – just as there are specialized packaging plants for pharmaceuticals.
 In the past, a completely binary level of hygiene has been considered a nearly impossible task by Indian packaging converters but I can see that brand owners together with government agencies will get more serious on this front and major packaging converters will tackle the issues and also dare to raise their prices accordingly.

-Separation of waste at source
+Separation of waste at the source

 Sustainable packaging will perhaps be the most significant trend in the packaging industry in India in the coming year.
 For one, some important compliance legislation or government orders such as the use of single polymer-based plastic packaging are expected to take effect, and although there are solutions, there will also be considerable resistance to this.
-Secondly, it has become clear that in India neither land-fill nor turning waste-to-energy are practical or at all healthy in the case of burning plastics.
-So far consumer product companies, packaging suppliers, consumers and the municipal governments have merely played football with solid waste collection and processing.
+Secondly, it has become clear that in India neither land-fill nor turning waste-to-energy is practical or at all healthy in the case of burning plastics.
+So far consumer product companies, packaging suppliers, consumers, and the municipal governments have merely played football with solid waste collection and processing.

-I expect that in 2018 the movement to separate waste at source and then to process it for various cascading uses and even recycling will take root.
+I expect that in 2018 the movement to separate waste at source and then process it for various cascading uses and even recycling will take root.
 This is not a new trend, and it has been championed by the Centre for Science and Environment for the past two years who recently signed up more than 20 cities who are cleaning up their act to share their experiences in this massive exercise.
 This trend is also in alignment with the government’s Swachh Bharat campaign to clean up the country.

-Separation of waste at source may not sound like a big deal in many countries where it is common practice for decades, but in India, it is a major personal, cultural and political battle.
+Separation of waste at source may not sound like a big deal in many countries where it is common practice for decades, but in India, it is a major personal, cultural, and political battle.
 It will require a significant rethinking of ourselves as citizens and actors rather than only as delegators and employers.
 Similarly, it will force us to talk to our local government officials and hold them and ourselves accountable to radically change the way that municipal waste is collected and processed.
 Expect more honest scrutiny of industrial waste as well.